 Requirements

-Students should have completed Econ 303 and either Econ 308 or Govt 301.
-This course will draw on both the theoretical modeling of individual and household behavior covered in Econ 303 and the econometric tools and empirical methodology covered in Econ 308 and Govt 301.
+Students should have completed Econ 303 and Econ 308.
+This course will draw on both the theoretical modeling of individual and household behavior covered in Econ 303 and the econometric tools and empirical methodology covered in Econ 308.

 Grading